 Answer – The impact of the champaran episode on the peasants is positive.
 Peasants fear of British landlords had reduced very much.
 They had become more confident.

-The British was fearful.
-British government constitute an enquiry commission in favour of poor peasants.
+The British were fearful.
+British government constitutes an inquiry commission in favor of poor peasants.

 - The gift of the magi